adityapande-1995/Random-Python/README.md

 ## List
  1. A clock widget : A custom clock widget written for Kubuntu using GTK webkit and Javascript
  2. 2048_clone: Play the famous Android game 2048 in your command line !
- 3. MovieReco : Recommend movies using a part of the Movielens dataset
+ 3. MovieReco : Recommend movies using a part of the Movielens dataset and collaborative filtering.
  4. AR : Augmented reality using simple image processing.
  5. Kaggle_terror : Some experiments with kaggle's global terrorism dataset.
 # Dependencies